Young woman lays on her couch holding credit card and looking at laptop.

 How often can you request a credit line increase?

-There's usually no set timeframe to wait after requesting a credit line increase, and every issuer will have its own criteria for how frequently they’ll approve credit line increase requests for those in good standing.
-If you were approved for a higher limit and your credit score has continued to improve, you may be approved for additional credit, but potentially not for months after your last request.
-After a denial, you'll likely want to wait longer before submitting an additional credit line increase request and instead focus on good credit habits that can help improve your credit score (such as paying off balances and making all payments on time).
+There's usually no set time to wait after requesting a credit line increase, and every issuer will have its own criteria for how frequently they’ll approve credit line increase requests for those in good standing.
+If you have a high limit and your credit score has continued to improve, you may get additional credit (but potentially not for months after your last request).
+After a denial, you'll want to wait longer before submitting an additional credit line increase request and instead focus on good credit habits that can help improve your credit score (such as paying off balances and making all payments on time).

 Next steps